Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait: Discussions

-Another assumption was made to circumvent the lack of within-person randomization in typical N-of-1 trials.
-The order of ST and DT visits was randomized among all participants, such that exactly half of the participants performed the cognitive task during the first visit.
-However, with only one crossover, the order was fixed for the same person.
-In addition, the order of the control and fatigue conditions during both visits was fixed as well.
-In our analysis, we assumed that there were no interaction effects between the person and the order of the walking conditions.
-However, it is possible that carryover effects exist.
-In that case, the design does not isolate the effect from the intervention for the individual.
+In the case of prominent carryover effects, the single-crossover design does not isolate the carryover effects from the intervention effects for the individual.
 As one approach, the carryover effects could be modeled in the analysis to still allow efficient and unbiased estimation of the effects~\cite{gartner2022comparison}.
-Such challenges would still be present when aggregated N-of-1 trial analyses or the traditional population-level ANOVA analysis are performed, but they might profit when there is some level of randomization (e.g., in our case, the randomization for ST and DT visits among the participants).
-As future work, additional crossovers between the fatigue and dual-task conditions can be added into the study design, in order to introduce randomization within one person.
+In future work, additional crossovers between the fatigue and dual-task conditions can be added to the study design, in order to introduce randomization within one person.

+In addition to the time-dependent effect and carryover effect, the task/treatment order may have an influence on motivation and habituation to the task.
+Furthermore, events that alter a participant’s gait, such as injury, may occur between visits.
+Although no evidence of such an effect was observed in our example study, future studies should consider these factors when analyzing trials with fixed treatment orders.

-In our analyses, informative and non-informative priors did not result in different posteriors for the same model, as illustrated in Supplementary~Figure~\ref{fig:compare_models_posterior_SL}.
-One possible reason could be that the values of the non-informative priors were similar to those of the informative priors for both stride length and stride time.
-Only prior knowledge of the mean and standard deviation for the baseline (ST-Control) was introduced, and these values (centered around 1 with very small standard deviations) were close to the non-informative priors (centered around 0 with standard deviation of $1.0^{-3}$).
-It is therefore worth emphasizing that for use cases where the informative priors differ largely from non-informative default priors, more detailed prior predictive check should be performed and an informed choice of priors might effect the posterior estimates to a larger degree.
-Visualizations similar to our Supplementary~Figure~\ref{fig:compare_models_posterior_SL} are helpful for qualitative comparison between different priors.
+In our analyses, informative and non-informative priors did not have an effect on posteriors for the same model, as illustrated in Supplementary~Figure~13.
+One possible reason could be that the values of the non-informative priors were similar to those of the informative priors.
+More concretely, only prior knowledge of the mean and standard deviation for the baseline (ST-Control) was introduced, and these values (centered around 1 with very small standard deviations) were close to the non-informative priors (centered around 0 with a standard deviation of $10^{-3}$).
+It is therefore worth emphasizing that for use cases where the informative priors differ largely from non-informative default priors, an informed choice of priors might affect the posterior estimates to a larger degree and cannot be ignored.
+Visualizations similar to our Supplementary~Figure~13 are helpful for qualitative comparison between different priors.